alphagov/asset-manager/README.md

 ##### Feature flags

-At most *one* of these should be used in any given environment.
-If none of them are set then the default behaviour is for the Rails app to instruct Nginx to serve the assets from the NFS mount.

-* `PROXY_PERCENTAGE_OF_ASSET_REQUESTS_TO_S3_VIA_NGINX` - causes *a percentage of* asset requests to be proxied to S3 via Nginx - the percentage should be an integer between 0 and 100
+* `PROXY_PERCENTAGE_OF_ASSET_REQUESTS_TO_S3_VIA_NGINX` - causes *a percentage of* Mainstream asset requests to be proxied to S3 via Nginx - the percentage should be an integer between 0 and 100.
+The remaining Mainstream asset requests will be served from NFS via Nginx.
+The default is to serve all Mainstream asset requests from NFS via Nginx.

+* `PROXY_PERCENTAGE_OF_WHITEHALL_ASSET_REQUESTS_TO_S3_VIA_NGINX` - causes *a percentage of* Whitehall asset requests to be proxied to S3 via Nginx - the percentage should be an integer between 0 and 100.
+The remaining Whitehall asset requests will be served from NFS via Nginx.
+The default is to serve all Whitehall asset requests from NFS via Nginx.

 #### Request parameters

-* Asset requests can be proxied to S3 via Nginx even if `PROXY_PERCENTAGE_OF_ASSET_REQUESTS_TO_S3_VIA_NGINX` is not set by adding `proxy_to_s3_via_nginx=true` as a request parameter key-value pair to the query string.
+* Mainstream asset requests can be proxied to S3 via Nginx even if `PROXY_PERCENTAGE_OF_ASSET_REQUESTS_TO_S3_VIA_NGINX` is not set by adding `proxy_to_s3_via_nginx=true` as a request parameter key-value pair to the query string.

+* Whitehall asset requests can be proxied to S3 via Nginx even if `PROXY_PERCENTAGE_OF_WHITEHALL_ASSET_REQUESTS_TO_S3_VIA_NGINX` is not set by adding `proxy_to_s3_via_nginx=true` as a request parameter key-value pair to the query string.

 ### Testing